wodny/aqi/Readme.md

 <!-- Generated in 0,92187 seconds by CMS Made Simple 0.10.3 (not cached) using 18 SQL queries -->
 ```

-This situation may influence data presented by aqicn.org if the site
+WIOŚ has been notified about the problem and promised to notify the IT
-uses web scraping.
-WIOŚ has been notified about the problem and promised
+guys.
+The aqicn.org site confirmed that it influenced the presented
-to notify the IT guys.
+data.

 In the meantime aqicn.org [started working][11] on the transition to the
 new source of data, i.e. [new GIOŚ portal][12].